Jeff Thompson Research Award winners' studies

 - The perception and practice of creativity, action and service in the IB DP for students, teachers and schools

 Jayson Williams, International School of the Gothenburg Region (Sweden)

-- Free School laws in Sweden and the impact they have on the implementation of the IB program
+- Free school laws in Sweden and the impact they have on the implementation of the IB Programme

 Dona Pursall, United World College Red Cross Nordic (Norway)